ry-animal/react-uniswap/README.md

 ## TODO

 - Toasts for success and error messages
+- Start with USDC
+- Switch Sepolia to Goerli? because of liquidity pairs
+- Check approvals before prompting for approval signature
 - Add gas indicator
 - Add current token prices
 - Add more tokens